Updated 29 November

 If you have any specific concerns about your child, please contact your school or early years setting directly.

 If you are worried about your child’s mental health and wellbeing, we recommend you visit the YMCA DownsLink Group's online ‘e-wellbeing’ resource.

 The council’s Schools Wellbeing Service has a consultation line for parents and carers who may be concerned about emotional wellbeing and mental health issues.

-If you would like to speak to a mental health worker, please email an enquiry in the first instance to: SWSConsultationLine@brighton-hove.gov.uk
+If you would like to speak to a mental health worker, please send an email to SWSConsultationLine@brighton-hove.gov.uk.

-If you have particular worries or concerns around special educational needs (SEN) issues, please speak to your school SENCo in the first instance.
+If you have particular worries or concerns around special educational needs (SEN) issues, please speak to your school SENCo.

 Find more information about the support available for children who have SEND.

 The Brighton & Hove Inclusion Support Service (BHISS) is running an open email for parents and carers.